mrtonguelicker/MD3Methodology/README.md

 This Android application measures how touch target sizes affect user interactive experience and accuracy.
 This experiment compares different interactive UI element sizes and records completions times and misclicks.

-THe goal is to evaluate how smaller interface elements impact usability on mobile devices.
+The goal is to evaluate how smaller interface elements impact usability on mobile devices.

 ### Overview